Backlist/backlist-jekyll-source/_posts/lists/2015/11/2015-11-17-keller-us-cuba-relations.markdown

 <!-- Gleijeses, Conflicting Missions -->
 {% bookblock %}
 {% book_meta 922ca8769ba865b5 %}
-Together with its sequel, [_Visions of Freedom_](), this book tells the epic tale of Cuban, U.S., and (to a lesser extent) Soviet struggles over the fate of Africa.
-Gleijeses was the first historian allowed access to classified Cuban archives, and he uses them to great effect to uncover the surprising roles that the tiny Caribbean island played in Africa’s decolonization and postcolonial struggles.
+{% book_capsule Together with its sequel, [_Visions of Freedom_](http://www.amazon.com/exec/obidos/asin/1469628325/ref=nosim/clionautics-20), this book tells the epic tale of Cuban, U.S., and (to a lesser extent) Soviet struggles over the fate of Africa.
+Gleijeses was the first historian allowed access to classified Cuban archives, and he uses them to great effect to uncover the surprising roles that the tiny Caribbean island played in Africa’s decolonization and postcolonial struggles. %}
 {% book_links 922ca8769ba865b5 %}
 {% endbookblock %}

 <!-- LeoGrande and Kornbluh, Back Channel to Cuba -->
 {% bookblock %}
 {% book_meta 9e574b66f7070937 %}
-While most books on U.S.-Cuban relations focus on the hostile aspects, this one uncover the long history of secret bilateral attempts to repair the damaged relationship following the Cuban Revolution.
-Published mere weeks before Obama and Castro made their announcement of rapprochement, this book provides insight into the various obstacles that stymied previous efforts.
+{% book_capsule While most books on U.S.-Cuban relations focus on the hostile aspects, this one uncover the long history of secret bilateral attempts to repair the damaged relationship following the Cuban Revolution.
+Published mere weeks before Obama and Castro made their announcement of rapprochement, this book provides insight into the various obstacles that stymied previous efforts. %}
 {% book_links 9e574b66f7070937 %}
 {% endbookblock %}